 Biodiversity is the full spectrum of life forms and the many ecological processes supporting them.
 Protecting biodiversity is essential to core necessities such as maintaining clean air and water, providing adequate habitat for the state's flora and fauna, maintaining a vibrant economy and providing recreational opportunities.
-Biodiversity protection depends on the sustainability of diverse ecosystems, such as the mosaic of forests, agricultural lands, grasslands, bluffs, coastal zones and aquatic communities present in Wisconsin.
+Biodiversity protection depends on the sustainability of diverse ecosystems, such as the mosaic of forests, Habitat is the combination of food, water, shelter, and space necessary to meet the needs of wildlife.

+agricultural lands, grasslands, bluffs, coastal zones and aquatic communities present in Wisconsin.
 It also depends upon the conservation of each ecosystem's basic components - the natural communities, plants and animals within them.
 Ecosystems contain a variety of species that are unique and provide value to the diversity of the individual ecosystem and the state overall.
 It is important to view biodiversity at all levels to ensure the adequate conservation of Wisconsin's environment.